Enbasekharan/viActTak/README.md

 <!-- Done by Enbasekharan M -->

+Instruction to review the project:

+firts rum Npm commands to install depensencies,

+npm init

+then

+npm install

+then start my project in local host

+npm start

+Notes:

 1. Completely done without any external UI library

 2. used custom hook and useContext hook in context.js file to get my state throughout my project